combocity/moonshine-docs/index.md

 ## Why Moonshine?

-Like many programmers, I created a Tetris clone, specifically a *Tetris The Grandmaster* variant.
+Like many programmers, I once created a Tetris clone, specifically a *Tetris The Grandmaster* variant.
 Twenty years ago, clones were one of the only ways for the emerging Western player community to experience this arcade-exclusive, Japan-only game at home.
-Beyond recreation, I saw an opportunity to experiment with online features.
-Unfortunately, it didn't stay online long due to technical limitations and licensing issues.
+Beyond recreation, I also wanted to experiment with online features.
+Unfortunately, it did not stay online for long due to technical limitations and licensing issues.

 Over the years, people in the TGM community have built amazing projects, each with its own ideas and strengths.
-Still, I wanted to revisit my own game, this time on a foundation designed with online and community features in mind from the start.
+Still, I wanted to revisit the online and community-driven ambitions behind my own game, this time on a foundation designed for them from the start.

-Moonshine is an attempt to be a platform that lets anyone create a puzzle game simply, while providing built-in community features out of the box: player progression tracking, server-backed sessions, and foundations for rankings and replays.
-No need to rebuild the foundation every time: focus on your game design instead.
+Moonshine is that foundation: an online-first platform where people can play, create, compete, and share community-made games without every author having to rebuild the same surrounding systems from scratch.

+New content can start privately, be tested with a trusted Discord group, and later become available more broadly.
+Competitive play and replay visualization are also part of the experience I want Moonshine to grow toward, so players can compare performances, study runs, share memorable sessions, and follow how a community evolves around a game.

+The goal is simple: let makers focus on game design while Moonshine handles the surrounding structure.

 ## Authoring Overview